Home-Canned Rabbit (Braised)

 6. Step 6:

-By the end of cooking, taste the rabbit stew.
-Check if there is enough salt in it.
-If necessary, you can add a little more salt or add spices.
+Near the end of cooking, taste the rabbit and check whether it has enough salt.
+If needed, add a little more salt or a few more spices.

 7. Step 7:

-Prepare the dishes for closing the stew.
-Rinse the jars well and rinse.
-Sterilize them in any way convenient for you.
-This can be done in the oven, in the microwave or over hot steam.
+Get your jars ready for canning.
+Wash the jars well and rinse them.
+Sterilize them however you prefer — in the oven, in the microwave, or over hot steam.
 Boil the lids.
-The jars and lids must be dry before filling.
+The jars and lids must be dry before you fill them.

 8. Step 8:

-Fill the jars with hot stew at the very top.
-Pour the broth from the stew over the shoulders.
-Roll up the jars with prepared lids.
-Cool the finished jars and store them in a cool place for several months.
-Enjoy your meal!
+Fill the jars to the top with the hot meat.
+Pour in the braising liquid up to the shoulders of the jars.
+Seal the jars with the prepared lids.
+Let the finished jars cool, then store them in a cool place for several months.
+Enjoy!

 Caloric content of the products possible in the composition of the dish